jmscreation/PuzzlegamePlatformer/README.md

-# Engine
+# Puzzlegame Platformer
-This is a framework and wrapper for the SFML library that makes creating games easier.
+This is a game that was designed by the Engine Framework which is a wrapper for the SFML library.

-As of right now, there is no documentation.
-I will eventually provide a video tutorial demonstrating the use of this framework.

 Download 32bit And 64bit Compiler Here
 (This is MinGW32 + MinGW64 7.3.0)